 - Off-line Media Impressions.
 (See my in-depth post on Experiential Impressions for more information.)

 Do not let your field staff estimate impressions.
 Doing so is neither accurate nor consistent.
 Instead, ask them to record the metrics you use for your calculations (e.g., interaction counts, event attendance, and miles driven).

 “Interactions” take place when consumers engage at your activation.
 “Engagement” happens when a consumer interacts with the brand at an experiential marketing event.

 “Immersions” are in-depth interactions.
 Immersions last longer and typically generate greater consumer impact than interactions.

 Ask field staff to report how many times key event-set elements were engaged (e.g., number of wheel spins, demos delivered, VIP seats filled, etc.).
 Ask them to report the number of people who participated in each “Event Activity.”
 The people who participate in the Event Activities are “Interactions.”
 You can work through the details post-event at the office.
 Then you can decide which event occurrences qualify as an impression, an interaction, or an immersion.

-I hope this clarifies some consistent metrics for experiential marketing impressions, interaction, and immersions.
+In conclusion, this clarifies some consistent metrics for experiential marketing impressions, interaction, and immersions.
 If you have any questions, please give us a call, or contact one of our Event Marketing Analysts directly.